mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 2. You can:
     - Download credentials
     - View credential status at a Standards Compliant VC Verfier such as [Inji Verify](https://injiverify.collab.mosip.net).
+3. As a sample, you can try downloading VC with the UIN `5860356276` or `2154189532`.
+The OTP for this purpose can be given as `111111` which is the Mock OTP for eSignet Collab Environment.
+The above sample identities should be present at both the Identity Provider(here, National ID) and at the Local Issuer(here, Agriculture Department or Transport Department).

 ### Advanced Users: Accessing the Credentials via the Postman Interface